ooichinchun/Microchannel-Designs/README.md

 Note 2: Python scripts are written for Python version 3.8

-This is the work of Sheares Toh, Chiu Pao-Hsiung and [Ooi Chin Chun](mailto:ooicc@cfar.a-star.edu.sg) from the Institute of High Performance Computing, A*STAR, Singapore.
+The scripts are the work of Sheares Toh, Chiu Pao-Hsiung and [Ooi Chin Chun](mailto:ooicc@cfar.a-star.edu.sg) from the Institute of High Performance Computing, A*STAR, Singapore.